Jump To

 3a.
 Vaccinations

 If your residents are vaccinated against certain diseases, it’s important to keep detailed records of all vaccinations they receive.
 There may be times when you need to quickly find information about when someone was last vaccinated, so it can be helpful to keep this information separate from other health information (though it’s not a bad idea to also record this information on the health history timeline, described below).
-Because sanctuaries tend to have residents of the same species on the same vaccination schedule (i.e. After their initial vaccines, boosters are administered to entire groups at the same time), some sanctuaries choose to maintain group vaccine logs for established residents who are on the same vaccination schedule, rather than continuing to maintain individual logs for everyone.
+Because sanctuaries tend to have residents of the same species on the same vaccination schedule (i.e., after their initial vaccines, boosters are administered to entire groups at the same time), some sanctuaries choose to maintain group vaccine logs for established residents who are on the same vaccination schedule rather than continuing to maintain individual logs for everyone.
 Either is fine so long as you can easily and accurately find information about who received which vaccines and on what date.
 You can find our Vaccine Log here.
 If your residents are vaccinated against rabies, be sure to keep their rabies certificates in their file (we recommend filing them in chronological order) or, if you were not provided with this (which may be the case if an entire resident population was vaccinated at the same time), record the vaccine brand and serial number along with the date it was administered and the veterinarian who administered it.

 3b.
 Health History Overview/Timeline

 How much information you include on the timeline may vary based on each sanctuary’s unique needs, but by keeping a running timeline and overview of treatments, special diets, health check findings, veterinary exams, and diagnostic testing, it can be much easier to find what you are looking for and to notice trends.
 In some cases, you may include all necessary information on the timeline.
 For example, you may include the specifics of a health condition, treatment details, and outcome.
 In other cases, you may just include a brief note and refer to an attached report.
-Here are a few examples of what an entry might look like on three different residents’ timelines:
+Here are a few examples of what an entry might look like on four different residents’ timelines:

-12/7/15 – Continues on mash (3 cups Sentinel Senior mixed with 3 cups timothy pellets) twice daily.
+12/7/15 – Continues on mash (3 cups Sentinel Senior mixed with 3 cups Timothy pellets) twice daily.
 Weight holding steady – 150 lbs.

 1/27/16 – Routine health check performed.
 Northern fowl mites found.
 No other significant findings.
 See health check form for more details.
 Entire flock treated with Frontline spray.